Important Change That May Affect Your Customers

 What TokBox Will Do

-We intend to share what we're doing to update our platform, what you can do, and what you should do to prepare your business.
+We intend to continue sharing what we're doing to update our platform, what you can do, and what you should do to prepare your business.
 We will update our JS SDK to support Chrome's implementation.
 We're evaluating the need to patch existing JS SDKs.
 We'll communicate changes through this page, our blog, and email.

 What Can You Do?